Skip to main content

 1946 | The Welland County Library Association forms.
 It is Ontario's eleventh such association.

-Angus Mowat, the Director of Public Libraries in Ontario, attends a meeting of the Oxford County Library Association in June and addresses members about the public library situation in the province.
-In September, County Council recommends that the "formation of the County Library Cooperative" be filed, in anticipation of the Libraries Act amendments.
+Angus Mowat, the Director of Public Libraries in Ontario, attends a meeting of the Oxford County Library Association in June and explains Ontario's forthcoming laws for county library services.
+In September, County Council recommends that the "formation of the [Oxford] County Library Cooperative" be filed, in anticipation of the Libraries Act amendments.

 4. The Oxford County Library Cooperative (1948-64)

-Midway into the year, the OCLC relocates its operations to a single room in the basement of the county courthouse in Woodstock.
-By this time, sixteen of the county's public libraries have joined the OCLC but by the end of the year all seventeen of the county's public libraries will join.
+In the summer, the OCLC relocates its operations to a single room in the basement of the county courthouse in Woodstock.
+By this time, sixteen of the county's public libraries have joined the OCLC but by the end of the year all seventeen libraries will have joined.
 The OCLC also runs a deposit station in the hamlet of Bright.

 Just as in the OCLA's last years, the OCLC distributes books by automobile.
 Motorized book vans exist (first in Ontario was the Huron County Library Association's van of 1947) but are expensive.